scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 kubectl create secret generic scalardl --from-literal db-username=<username> --from-literal db-password=<password>
 ```

-Then, You should follow the remaining section and you can skip the credential details specified in the Kubernetes Secrets from the custom value files while configuring it in the configuration file.
+## Update Configuration Files

 ### Cosmos DB

 #### Configure schema-loading-custom-values

-To create Scalar DL schema in Cosmos DB, update the [schema-loading-custom-values.yaml](../conf/schema-loading-custom-values.yaml) file with `existingSecret` as key and Secret Object as value.
+To create the Scalar DL schema in Cosmos DB, you need to update the [schema-loading-custom-values.yaml](../conf/schema-loading-custom-values.yaml) file.

-You can skip the key `password` while using the kubernetes secret object.
+**With Kubernetes secrets**

+If you have created the `scalardl` Kubernetes secret, you can use the following configuration.

 ```yaml
 schemaLoading: